-1. Raise the centerboard by pulling on the centerboard line that is on the port side of the deck.
+1. Untie the Centerboard tie down line.
+Then raise the centerboard by pulling on the centerboard stopper balls.
 The centerboard should come FULLY up in the centerboard trunk before you attempt to bring the boat onto the floating dock!
-If the centerboard does not come up check that the blocks at the front of the cockpit have not twisted.
-Be sure no lines are in the centerboard trunk.
+If the centerboard does not come up check to see if there are lines in the centerboard trunk that are interfering.